paperbottle11/HSHwifi-ctf/README.md

 This command will install the above packages in one line:
 * apt-get install -y docker.io net-tools hostapd dnsmasq wpasupplicant macchanger network-manager rfkill wireless-tools iw

+Once the VM is ready to start, follow these steps:
-Set the docker user and password for each team in start.sh (format: “root:password”)
+* Set the docker user and password for each team in Dockerfile (format: “root:password”)
+* Build the Docker image
+* Run start.sh
+* Link ports to VM

 Example passwords in team order: